Thalesrup/interactive-pokedex-with-voice/README.md

 # About this
 This project is an attempt to "draw" the famous pokedex using only CSS and HTML.

-The searching feature is written in Javascript.
+An searching feature is also implemented using ES6 Javascript.

 ## Contribution
 I would love to receive your feedback on how to improve this project.